equinor/sepes-api/docs/developers/setup-dev-environment.md

     * Right click database and select Tasks>Deploy to azure

 ## Setup monitoring service.
-In Azure create an Application Insights instance for SEPES and add its instrumentation key to the .env file as described above.
+* Create an Application Insights instance for SEPES
+* In the overview tab copy the "Instrumentation Key" and paste into the .env file as described above.
+* Boot up an instance of SEPES to verify that it logs correctly to Application Insights
 ## Common issues:

 Error: